- What Are Soft Costs?

 Though it does take an open-minded and results-oriented leader to step outside of traditional methods and embrace innovation, the results are well worth it.
 You can then further stabilize solar operations by reinvesting the money that is saved into increasing innovation, quality and customer experience to form a solid foundation for future growth.
 What’s important to note is that the pursuit of soft cost reduction has long-lasting and far-reaching effects on your organization that go beyond increasing profits; it results in cultivating a solar company that is more resilient, more disciplined and possesses a solid foundation for growth.

 Interested in improving workflow automation and communication via solar software?
-Take a look at what other residential and/or commercial solar providers have done.
-SunSystem Technology, the nation’s leading residential installation and O&M provider, published this LinkedIn article on how they use mobile forms, data integration and process automation to work smarter, not just harder.
+Take a look at what other solar companies have done.
+SunSystem Technology, one of the nation’s leading O&M providers, use mobile forms, data integration and process automation to work smarter, and have captured annualized savings of over $17,000 per employee.